 Bicyclists are much more likely than other drivers on the road to die in a traffic accident.
 Even when accidents are not fatal, bicyclists are at an increased risk of suffering a wide range of serious injuries.
-At Lavent Law, our Florida personal injury attorneys have helped bicycle accident victims recover meaningful compensation through personal injury lawsuit for injuries including:
+At Lavent Law, P.A., our Florida personal injury attorneys have helped bicycle accident victims recover meaningful compensation through personal injury lawsuit for injuries including:

 - Broken bones

 - Wrongful death, and more.

 Have you been injured in a Florida bike accident?
 Call Lavent Law, P.A. today for immediate help filing a legal claim for damages.
 Our Florida bike accident attorneys can help you get the money you deserve after your accident.

 Why does Florida lead the nation in the rate of fatal bike accidents?
 Why are there so many bicycle-related traffic accidents on Florida’s roads?
 While bicycle accidents can happen for a variety of reasons, some causes are more commonly reported than others.

 Inexperienced Riders: While more bicyclists are hitting the road, few take the time to become familiar with their legal obligations as a rider.
 At the very least, riders must be fully aware of which vehicle has the right of way, how to properly pass through an intersection, and when turns can be safely executed.
 Bicyclists who do understand Florida bicycle laws and customs are more likely to impede traffic and cause an accident.